evanhackett/blog/_posts/2016-10-04-evaluation-strategies.md

 lessThan10(1, infiniteLoop())
 {% endhighlight %}

 In the above code, the function lessThan10 returns true if either argument is less than 10. infiniteLoop simply enters an infinite loop.
 Simple enough, right?
-Most of you can probably tell that when I call {% ihighlight javascript%}lessThan10{% endihighlight %} passing in {% ihighlight javascript%}1{% endihighlight %} and a call to {% ihighlight javascript%}infiniteLoop(){% endihighlight %} the code will immediately enter an infinite loop.
+Most of you can probably tell that when I call lessThan10 passing in 1 and a call to infiniteLoop() the code will immediately enter an infinite loop.

 Now lets take a look at what happens when running the same code using a normal-order language.

 <b>Normal Order</b> - Languages that delay evaluation of procedure arguments until the last possible moment (when the actual parameters are needed).
 This is a form of "lazy evaluation".
 Haskell and Miranda are examples of languages that use lazy evaluation.

 Now things are a little more interesting.
-Instead of immediately running {% ihighlight javascript%}infiniteLoop(){% endihighlight %} when the function is called, the program will enter the body of {% ihighlight javascript%}lessThan10{% endihighlight %} and short-circuit on the {% ihighlight javascript%}||{% endihighlight %} (or) operator.
-Since the program never needed to evaluate the formal parameter {% ihighlight javascript%}b{% endihighlight %}, we never called {% ihighlight javascript%}infiniteLoop{% endihighlight %}!
-This means the function successfully returns {% ihighlight javascript%}true{% endihighlight %}.
+Instead of immediately running infiniteLoop() when the function is called, the program will enter the body of lessThan10 and short-circuit on the \|\| (or) operator.
+Since the program never needed to evaluate the formal parameter b, we never called infiniteLoop!
+This means the function successfully returns true.
 Essentially we are passing the expression to the function, without yet reducing that expression to a value.

 This post was meant to be a brief introduction, and barely scratches the surface of these ideas.
 Look out for future posts on these topics where I will discuss the practical uses of lazy evaluation, advantages and disadvantages, and how to simulate laziness in non-lazy languages.